Leo-Antonio-Auhagen/easy-ops-codes/README.md

 # easy-ops-codes
-Provides the textual description for OPS codes as a dictionary
+Provides the textual description for OPS codes as a dictionary **in German**

 This project is based on the 2023 Version of the Operations and Procedures Codes.